Online Sports Betting FAQ – Answers to Important Questions

 With that being said, some sites are known for their generosity.
 We’ve compiled a list of these on the following page.

 In some countries, yes.
 In others, no. Every country has its own regulation relating to gambling taxation.
 Here’s a list of some of the countries where we know gambling winnings are NOT subject to tax.

 Start with customer support.
 Most sites have a well-trained staff who can deal with any questions or problems you may have.
 You can usually get in touch via e-mail, phone or live chat.

 If you have a problem that isn’t resolved, ask customer support what the complaints procedure is.
 They will generally help you go through this process.
 If you still don’t get a resolution, the next step is to contact the relevant licensing authority.
 You can always contact us too, and we’ll do our best to help if we can.

 Yes.
 The days of betting sites not being compatible with Macs are long gone.
 There MIGHT be a few that still aren’t compatible, but we haven’t encountered this problem for a long time.
 It’s simply not an issue these days.
-Check out our recommended betting sites for Mac users for a list of the best options.

 Sure!
 Mobile betting is extremely popular these days, so most sites cater for those who wish to bet from their smartphone or tablet.
 They dedicate a great deal of time to making sure their websites are compatible for all mobile devices.
 Some sites have even released their own apps, which are often available for a variety of different devices.